ECKY06/alx-zero_day/0x03-git/README.md

 My first readme in 0x03
+just updated text in readme